NASP Call for Webinar Proposals

 - Evidence of previous presentation experience and expertise among the presenter(s)

-We are soliciting proposals for webinars that will take place during the 2019–2020 school year and beyond.
-The deadline is October 16, 2019 at midnight EDT and presenters will be notified via email by mid-December 2019 regarding the status of their proposals.
+We are soliciting proposals for webinars that will take place from March through December, 2021.
+The deadline for submission is December 15, 2020 at midnight EDT and presenters will be notified via email by mid-January 2021 regarding the status of their proposals.

 Frequently Asked Questions for Webinar Presenters